 Tummy Tuck Los Angeles, CA

-If you have concerns about a flabby, loose stomach, please come visit Dr. Hughes, Harvard-educated, Harvard-trained board certified plastic surgeon at Hughes Plastic Surgery in Los Angeles and Beverly Hills for a tummy tuck (abdominoplasty).
+If you have concerns about a flabby, loose stomach, please come visit Dr. Kenneth Benjamin Hughes, MD, Harvard-educated, Harvard-trained board certified plastic surgeon at Hughes Plastic Surgery in Los Angeles and Beverly Hills for a tummy tuck (abdominoplasty).
 Many women sacrifice a great deal in having a child or children and restoring a svelte abdomen is just something that everyone should entertain as an option.
 The tummy tuck is not just for women who have had children.
 Women who have lost weight or who have loose skin from yo-yo dieting or genetic factors may benefit from a tummy tuck as well.
 Furthermore, many men can benefit from a tummy tuck after weight loss procedure or massive weight loss as well.

 Dr. Hughes, tummy tuck surgeon, has performed hundreds of tummy tucks in his Los Angeles surgery center, and he can perform these procedures in 1 to 2 hours, which means less time under general anesthesia, fewer complications, and a faster, better recovery.
 Dr. Hughes will remove the loose skin and fat, tighten your abdominal muscles, and give you a new, more attractive belly button and have you back to work, in many cases, in just one week.
 Some patients may need 2 weeks off from a sedentary job.
 Patients can usually return to exercise in 6 weeks.